neil-edelman/boxes/readme.md

 `man assert`.)

-Errors are returned with `errno`: `EDOM`, `ERANGE`, `EISEQ`, (1994 Amendment 1 to `C89`,) and library functions provide their own values.
+Errors are returned with `errno`: `EDOM`, `ERANGE`, `EISEQ`, (1994 Amendment 1 to `C89`); standard library functions provide their own values which are passed on.

 The source files are `UTF-8`.